NiZiL/i3line/README.md

 i3line
 ======

-Highly experimental status line for i3, written in Go.
+Highly experimental command status for i3bar.

+Documentation coming soon... or not.